-Fishing • Groundfish fishery is open during all seasons.
-Seasons and Areas • Fishing occurs in NAFO subdivisions 4W, 4X and 5Ze.
-Aicas • Within the Study Area, the cod and haddock fisheries have been closed in 4W and 4X since 1993, and species can only be caught and kept through by-catch. • Some seasons are more important than others based on the seasonal movement of fish species. • Most intensive fishing occurs in the summer from July to September where fishing activity is widespread on the Scotian Shelf. • The central shelf basins and valleys yield high landings year-round. • In the fall months there is less fishing pressure and landings, as many fishermen fishing for groundfish switch to lobster in late November. • Halibut catch is concentrated along the shelf break, Roseway Basin, and Browns and Baccaro Banks.
+Fishing Groundfish fishery is open during all seasons.
+Seasons and Areas • Fishing occurs in NAFO subdivisions 4W, 4X and 5Ze. ana Areas Within the Study Area, the cod and haddock fisheries have been closed in 4W since 1993, and species can only be caught and kept through by-catch.
+Some seasons are more important than others based on the seasonal movement of fish species. • Most intensive fishing occurs in the summer from July to September where fishing activity is widespread on the Scotian Shelf. • The central shelf basins and valleys yield high landings year-round. • In the fall months there is less fishing pressure and landings, as many fishermen fishing for groundfish switch to lobster in late November.
+Halibut catch is concentrated along the shelf break, Roseway Basin, and Browns and Baccaro Banks.
 Cod, haddock, and pollock landings are concentrated on the LaHave, Baccaro and Brown Banks and Georges Bank and Basin.
-Gear Type • The main gear types used are trawls and longlines. • Longlines are used most frequently on the shelf edge and deep water channels and basins. • Handlines and gillnets are rarely used.
-Other Information • The collapse and closure of the cod and haddock fisheries has resulted in a switch from groundfish as the main target to invertebrates (shellfish).
+Gear Type The main gear types used are trawls and longlines.
+Longlines are used most frequently on the shelf edge and deep water channels and basins.
+Handlines and gillnets are rarely used.
+Other Information • The collapse and closure of the cod and haddock fisheries has resulted in a switch from groundfish as the main target to invertebrates (shellfish) in 4W.
+Groundfish remain an important fishery in 4X.